 Thanks to Allen Edmonds’ own 360° Goodyear welt, the Strandmok is surprisingly cosy!
 Indeed, it’s considerably less stiff and quicker to break in than most other Goodyear welted shoes.
 Furthermore, the Dainite rubber outsole adds significant additional shock absorption with every step.

 We’ve been very fond of the Strandmok ever since we reviewed it and it continues to perform well all these years later.
 The calfskin leather patinas beautifully and becomes effortlessly supple with time.

 Brogue boots are particularly popular these days.
 While there are many options on the market, we’re extremely fond of the Dalton by Allen Edmonds.
 Like the Strandmok, they’re constructed using a 360° Goodyear welt as well as calfskin uppers.

 Furthermore, they’re available in a variety of styles.
 You can opt for leather or Dainite soles and there’s even a model in Cordovan leather.
-Whatever your choice in upper, we’d insist that you opt for the Dainite soles in order to benefit from their additional comfort.
+Whatever your choice in upper, we’d insist that you opt for the Dainite soles in order to benefit from their additional shock absorption.

-Although we appreciate Mephisto’s quality and renowned comfort, we tend to avoid them as they’re not particularly attractive.
+Although we appreciate Mephisto’s quality, we tend to avoid them as they’re not particularly attractive.
 However, the Cap Vert is certainly an exception.
 As penny loafers, they’re a business casual option.
 Therefore, we wouldn’t pair them with a suit but they’re an excellent choice when being up on your feet all the time.